State space models can express n-gram languages: Preliminaries on language modelling.

-A language model takes as input a sequence of words with a fixed length, and its output is a probability distribution that can be used to determine which words are likely to appear next in the sequence (see \cite{goodman}, \cite{katz}).
-We fix the length of the input sequence to be $N$, which is the maximal possible length of a valid sentence.
+Given an input sequence $(w_1, \cdots, w_{k})$, we can use a language model $f$ to generate the next word $w_{k+1}$; this process can be iterated to generate an output sentence $(w_{k+1}, \cdots, w_N)$ (see \cite{goodman}, \cite{katz}).
+In the below definition, we assume a language model takes as an input a valid starting sequence, as defined above, and its output is a probability distribution that can be used to determine which words are likely to appear next in the sequence.